 A neat trick

 There are oodles of building materials you might use to fasten together your dog’s wooden kennel.
 Wondering what type of glue would be most appropriate?
-Read this article on the best wood glue for the task.
+Here’s info on the best wood glue for the task.

 For those who simply aren’t content with the basics of building an entry level wooden dog kennel, check out this video for a luxury one instead: